 British marketing giant WPP overtook long-time rival Omnicom for the first time in 2008 to become the world's biggest marketing group, as well as the most profitable.
-It has retained that position ever since, with record revenues of $19.4bn in 2016.
-Very much the personal creation of its founder Sir Martin Sorrell, WPP now owns four of the world's largest advertising agencies in J Walter Thompson, Ogilvy & Mather, Young & Rubicam and Grey.
-These are partnered by the four global media networks Mindshare, MEC, Mediacom and Maxus, under the overall banner of GroupM.
+It has retained that position ever since, with revenues reaching a record high of $19.4bn in 2016.
+However, a sharp downturn in performance during 2017 was followed in early 2018 by an allegation that WPP's creator and CEO Sir Martin Sorrell had misused corporate assets, a charge he strenuously denied.
+With WPP's share price already in freefall, Sorrell stunned the global advertising community by resigning from the group he had assembled almost single-handedly over the space of 33 years.
+WPP owns four of the world's largest advertising agencies in J Walter Thompson, Ogilvy & Mather, Young & Rubicam and Grey.
+These are partnered by three global media networks Mindshare, Mediacom and Wavemaker, under the overall banner of GroupM.
 WPP also controls a substantial portfolio of market research, PR, direct marketing, design and consultancy subsidiaries.
-Whereas some rivals, like Omnicom and Interpublic, have avoided large acquisitions in recent years, WPP has continued steadily to expand its portfolio, reinforcing Sorrell's reputation as arguably the industry's most skilled dealmaker.
+Whereas some rivals, like Omnicom and Interpublic, have largely avoided large acquisitions in recent years, WPP continued steadily to expand its portfolio in the 2000s, reinforcing Sorrell's reputation as arguably the industry's most skilled dealmaker.
 Among the more significant recent additions to the collection were digital advertising network 24/7 Real Media in 2007; global research group TNS, acquired during 2008 after a long and sometimes bitter siege; and top German marketing group Commarco, snapped up in 2011.
 The group's last $500m-plus acquisition was AKQA in 2012, but it continues to hoover up smaller businesses around the globe at an average rate of one a week during 2015, a year which also marked WPP's 30th anniversary.

 Who are the competitors of WPP?
 See ranking of Leading Global Marketing Groups